Academic Catalogs

 Civic Engagement

-Civic engagement is when communities and individuals engage with pressing issues of any public concerns of the local, city, or state governments.
-Civic engagement is concerned with community collaboration in taking political and nonpolitical actions to protect the values of the community and make improvements of significant impact for the betterment of community interests.
+Civic engagement is when communities and individuals engage with pressing issues of public concerns within the local, city, or state governments.
+Civic engagement is community collaboration in taking both political and nonpolitical actions to protect the values of the community and make improvements of significant impact for the betterment of community interests.
 Being involved in public concerns within the state and federal level means you are making your voice heard.
 To learn more, please visit goldenwestcollege.edu/campus-life/civic-engagement.

 College Service Charge & Student Representation Fee